Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Guiding principles.
 - [ ] Service value chain.
-- [ ] Focus on value.
+- [ ] Focus on Value.
 - [ ] Governance.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have been assigned to a team that has been asked to identify how your consumers use a particular service, what the service helps them to do, and how the service helps them to identify their goals.
 Which of the guiding principles should best be applied in your situation?

-- [x] Focus on value.
+- [x] Focus on Value.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.

 **[⬆ Back to Top](#table-of-contents)**

-### Your organization is currently running a web hosting service, but it is not providing sufficient utility and warranty.
+### Your organization is currently running a web hosting service, but it is not providing sufficient utility and Warranty.
 In order to fix this, a team has been assembled and asked to design a new web hosting service.
 The team manager suggests that the team first look at the existing service and its processes before they begin to design the new service.
 What guiding principle is being followed by the team manager?

-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [x] Start where you are.
+- [x] Start Where You Are.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which guiding principle is focused on involving the right people in the correct roles in order to get additional buy-in for the project and increase the likelihood of long-term success?

-- [x] Collaborate and promote visibility.
+- [x] Collaborate and Promote Visibility.
-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.

 **[⬆ Back to Top](#table-of-contents)**

 ### During a review of the New Account Creation process at your company, you determine that the current process requires 15 steps to create a new account.
 As you analyze each step, you find that steps 3 and 5 provide no value to the process or the organization.
 Based on which guiding principle should you eliminate steps 3 and 5 from the process?

-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [x] Keep it simple and practical.
+- [x] Keep It Simple and Practical.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Focus on value.
+- [ ] Focus on Value.

 **[⬆ Back to Top](#table-of-contents)**